ocivelo/routino-2.6-bikeopposite-elevation/README.md

    change 07/01/2014
-      correction in taking into account elevation on supersegments output speed calculated by Duration (real speed used to calculate duration of the journey on a segment )
+      correction in taking into account elevation on supersegments output speed calculated by Duration (real speed used to calculate duration of the journey on a segment ) change 11/01/2014
+      Adding french version for language translations.xml, router.html.fr and .en, and change on router.js to change language